 2. Measurement Bias

 Measurement bias happens when the tool used to measure something in a study consistently gives incorrect results.
 This error can occur because of imperfect instruments, biased observers, or unreliable participants.
 Sometimes, studies ask people to report how much alcohol they drink.
 But people might not tell the truth and say they drink less than they really do.
-This can make it seem like alcohol isn’t as bad for your health as it really is.
+This can make it seem like alcohol is not as bad for your health as it really is.

 3. Recall Bias